 Evaluating Goodness of Fit

 Goodness of fit is a measure of how well the predictions from a statistical model match the data.
 A stock assessment model with a good fit to the data is more likely to account for important processes in the population, and to produce useful estimates of stock size, status, productivity, and forecasts to inform management.
 For a model to be useful, however, characteristics other than goodness of fit should also be considered, e.g. parsimony and out-of-sample predictive ability.
+Here we describe three approaches/methods used to evaluate the goodness of fit of a model: residuals, likelihood, and posterior predictive checks.

 Residuals